vicentepedro/vicentepedro.github.io/_pages/about.md

 social: true
 ---

-I am a PhD student on the FCT-Doctoral Program: Robotics, Brain and Cognitionm supervised by <a href="http://www.isr.tecnico.ulisboa.pt/~alex"> Prof. Alexandre Bernardino</a> and <a href="http://www.isr.tecnico.ulisboa.pt/~jasv"> Prof. Santos-Victor</a>.
+I am a PhD student on the FCT-Doctoral Program: Robotics, Brain and Cognition supervised by <a href="http://www.isr.tecnico.ulisboa.pt/~alex"> Prof. Alexandre Bernardino</a> and <a href="http://www.isr.tecnico.ulisboa.pt/~jasv"> Prof. Santos-Victor</a>.

 I have received my Masters in Electrical and Computer Engineering from Instituto Superior Técnico in 2014 with a Thesis called "Real time graphical simulation for visual based pose estimation and self-calibration of a humanoid robotic arm".

 My main research interests are in computer vision and humanoids robots.
-In particularly, I am interesting in visually guided reaching and grasping, online robot self-calibration and visual servoing.
+In particular, I am interested in visually guided reaching and grasping, online robot self-calibration and visual servoing.

 I have participated in the EU projects <a href="http://www.first-mm.eu/">FIRST-MM</a> and <a href="http://www.poeticon.eu/"> Poeticon++</a>.